 Undergraduate Leave of Absence

 Each student is expected to complete the baccalaureate degree by attending Lehigh for four consecutive academic years.
-Once a student who has matriculated at Lehigh chooses to deviate from this attendance pattern, a revised degree plan, coordinated with his or her advisor and associate dean, must be submitted with a request for a leave by completing a petition to the SOS Committee for an Academic Leave of Absence.
-Petitions are available from the Registrar’s Office or the Dean of Students.
+Once a student who has matriculated at Lehigh chooses to deviate from this attendance pattern, a revised degree plan, coordinated with his or her advisor and associate dean, must be submitted.
+Students must submit a request for a Leave of Absence through the Dean of Students.
 The form must be signed by the student’s advisor and the associate dean of the college, and the completed form must be submitted prior to the start of any subsequent enrollment at another college or university.

 Current Lehigh University students are prohibited from concurrent enrollment at any other college or university.
 Courses taken concurrently will not be eligible to apply towards a Lehigh degree.
 An exception is made for cross registration at another LVAIC institution.